hunzsig/hunlook/src/book/singluar/en_us/update.md

 * New | math new methods trunc、format、isNaN
 * New | Image Class
 * New | must Assertion
-* Optimization | Buff，exposure time modification interface
+* Optimize | Buff，exposure time modification interface
-* Optimization | Game's worthCompare methods are now equal and cannot be judged.
+* Optimize | Game's worthCompare methods are now equal and cannot be judged.
 The return value will be different
-* Optimization | ttg
+* Optimize | ttg
-* Optimization | prop initial setting mechanism
+* Optimize | prop initial setting mechanism
-* Optimization | bj params
+* Optimize | bj params
-* Fixed | Array the data has the problem of probability disorder.
+* Fix | Array the data has the problem of probability disorder.
 Remove some methods
 * Remove | all portal methods are renamed position
 * Remove | most waste FDF with button as the core
 * Remove | part of the japi functions are sealed and isolated